-- You could export it into a CSV or Excel format for a basic analysis (Exporting your Data), or load the format into analysis software such as Stata, SPSS, or Gephi. - You could use try Exploring social media data with ELK, a processor for data analysis (although ELK requires some technical knowledge, so ask your SFM admin for help if you need it). - You could set up an archive using the JSON files or Excel files.
+- You could export it into a CSV or Excel format for a basic analysis (Exporting your Data), or load the format into analysis software such as Stata, SPSS, or Gephi. - You could set up an archive using the JSON files or Excel files.

-Privacy and platform policy considerations
+1.1.3 Privacy and platform policy considerations